Table of Contents

 1. National Legal Services Authority (NALSA) v.
 Union of India (2014)

 This is perhaps the most significant case in Indian history regarding the sex-gender distinction.
+The Supreme Court of India explicitly recognized the difference between biological sex and psychological gender.

-2. The Ruling: The Court held that Gender Identity is a core component of one's dignity and personal autonomy under Article 21.
+The Court held that Gender Identity is a core component of one's dignity and personal autonomy under Article 21.
 It ruled that "Third Gender" individuals (transgender persons) have a right to self-identify their gender regardless of biological sex or surgical reassignment.

-3. Impact on Gender Justice: It moved the law from a binary "Male/Female" biological view to a spectrum-based social and psychological view.
+It moved the law from a binary "Male/Female" biological view to a spectrum-based social and psychological view.

 2. Navtej Singh Johar v.
 Union of India (2018)